tujoworker/gatsby-plugin-wrap-pages/README.md

 It supports:

-- TypeScript
-- Gatsby Themes and Plugins
-- Gatsby Plugins used as [Micro Frontends](https://www.youtube.com/watch?v=0Ta-awtLZTs)
 - SSR (SSG) and client-side rendering with the same wrapper
 - Wrap your pages with HTML Elements, React Components or Providers
 - Wrap pages in current directory
 - Wrap pages deep (nested)
 - Nested wrappers
+- Gatsby Themes and Plugins
+- Gatsby Plugins used as [Micro Frontends](#micro-frontends)
 - Programmatically created pages
 - Custom name of the wrapper file

-Live [Demo](https://gatsby-plugin-wrap-pages.netlify.app/) 🚀 provided by the [example code](https://github.com/tujoworker/gatsby-plugin-wrap-pages/tree/main/example).
+Live [Demo](https://tujoworker.github.io/gatsby-plugin-wrap-pages/) 🚀 provided by the [example code](https://github.com/tujoworker/gatsby-plugin-wrap-pages/tree/main/example-basic).

 ## How to use